Wind-River/vxworks7-layer-for-iperf/README.md

 #Project License

-The source code for this project is provided under the iPerf license.
+The source code for this project is provided under the BSD-3-Clause license license.
 Text for the iPerf and other applicable license notices can be found in the LICENSE_NOTICES.txt file in the project top level directory.
 Different files may be under different licenses.
 Each source file should include a